Warily eyeing omicron, Christmas revelers curb celebrations

 “Business is already bleeding, every 24 hours counts,” Sturgeon said during a briefing in Edinburgh, Scotland’s capital.
 “There is no time to waste.”

-The already beleaguered travel and tourism industry is being particularly hammered, as restrictions to curb the spread of omicron are adding to the gloom during the crucial holiday season.
+The already beleaguered travel and tourism industry is being particularly hammered, as restrictions to curb the spread of omicron are inserting gloom into the crucial holiday season.

 Amanda Wheelock, 29, a grad student at the University of Michigan, canceled a trip to France with her partner as cases spiked there.
 Even though the surge isn’t necessarily due to omicron, the uncertainty about the new variant, and a new requirement that all U.S. travelers have to test negative before flying back to the U.S., made her worry that the trip would be more stressful than fun.